Hasan Azhar Rizvi

 Syed Hasan Azhar Rizvi (born 2 February 1962) is a Pakistani jurist currently serving in Supreme Court of Pakistan as judge since 11 November 2022 and also has been Justice of the Sindh High Court (SHC) from 18 February 2010 to 10 November 2022.
-He was ranked on 4th in seniority list of Sindh High Court.
+He was ranked on 4th in seniority list of Sindh High Court.He is judge of federal constitutional court of Pakistan since 14 November 2025.

 Elevation to Supreme Court of Pakistan

 The elevation of Hasan Azhar Rizvi from the Sindh High Court (SLHC), to the Supreme Court was approved by the Judicial Commission of Pakistan (JCP) on 24 October 2022.